meatqueen/1701QCA-Assessment2/index.md

 ![Image](hearttrial2.PNG)

-Method 1.
-Vertical lines are beats.
-Red is what the analog reading has to traverse to count as a heartbeat.

-Method 2.
-Horizontal lines measuring time would be different between the red crosses and the second set of green crosses which is what would occur if they were measured.
-Only the green crosses should be measured, but why bother.

 ## 2.8 Putting the code together ##
 Through this log I’ve developed all the components that now need to be brought together.
-Below is the illustration of how.
+Below is the illustration of how:
-What the wiring will look like in the final fabrication:

 Sender Micro:bit

 ![Image](diagram3.jpg)

 Receiver Micro:bit

 ![Image](diagram1.jpg)

 How it’ll be arranged on the body of the lizard

 ![Image](diagram2.jpg)

 ###The code###
 **Sender:**
 _Heart code_

 Identical to final heart code in section 2.7

 ![Image](heartcode3.png]

 _Radio _

 Send value when timer is up

 ![Image](radiocode1.png]

 **Receiver:**
 _Radio _

 When BPM is received convert to wait time (time in between motions).

 If bpm is 70 beats per minute, how much time is that in between each beat?

 Bpm/60 = 0.8 seconds.

 0.8 x 1000 = 800 ms

 ![Image](radiocode2.png]

 _LED:_

 Taking code from LED script, the 30, 50, 100 and 1000 ms increment gradient should happen in the space of one ‘wait’.
 So each gradient should be a fraction of ‘wait’ proportional to the times I gave it in the LED code from before.
 I also need to make sure the LED is only one when the lizard is in “live” mode (wait is about 10ms).

 Some maths converting the four current millisecond increments to fractions:

 8 X 30 = 240

 2 x 50 = 100

 1 x 1000 = 1000

 1 x 100 = 100

 	= 1540 ms total duration of cycle

 30ms/1540 = 0.019

 50ms/1540 = 0.032

 100ms/1540 = 0.065

 1000ms/1540 = 0.649

 ![Image](LEDcode2.PNG)

 _Servos_

 On start: dead mode.
 When rhythm detected, tense up and straighten neck.
 After that, loop walking cycle separated by “wait” time.
 If wait stops being above 10ms, go back to dead mode.

 ![Image](servocode.PNG)

 _Final touches_

 On sender Micro:bit:
 To ensure that only a finger will set off the timer, skin should close a circuit and press a pin (pin 0).

 If it’s not pressed, then timer is set to 2 so it doesn’t affect anything and radio signal is 0.

 If it is closed, draw heartrate bar graph on LED screen (feedback for user)

 Indicate readiness but absence of input if pin 0 is not closed with LED dot.

 ![Image](finalcode.PNG)

 # 3. Steps towards final #
 1. I am worried that the pulley motor is much stronger than the walking motors and will overpower them.
 I need to connect a leg to both a pulley motor and a walking motor to ensure this is not the case.
 The pulley should pull directly above the walking motor to prevent left or right pull.